 As I have traveled the world I have been fortunate to have my life touched by people from a variety of conditions.
-Some from great affluence living in very comfortable environments and others who are living in dire poverty and struggle from day to day to feed their children.
+Some from great affluence living in comfortable environments and others who are living in dire poverty and struggle from day to day to feed their children.
 After I returned from a recent trip to Senegal I assembled a PowerPoint slide to represent an insight that I had on this trip.
 I put a picture of the newest British royalty, Prince George, as he was held by his mother alongside a photo that I had taken a few days earlier, of a similar aged baby being held by his mother in a remote village of eastern Senegal.
 The caption that I wrote, “what do these two children have in common” was followed by the answer “neither chose into which family they would be born.”

-As I understand the message of Jesus, and the life that he modeled for his followers, he was deeply committed to lifting the less fortunate up rather than keeping them down.
+As I understand the message of Jesus, and the life that he modeled for his followers, he was deeply committed to lifting the less fortunate rather than keeping them down.
 Greatness was represented as being a servant, which stands in stark contrast to the claims of greatness that tend to attract followers in our America.
 If we take the life of Christ as our example, the more one is privileged the more they are expected to serve those less privileged.
 The first requirement of following this example involves recognizing and embracing the privilege in which we have been born.

 There are many examples of how the privileged fail to accept their responsibility.
-In a meritocracy such as we experience in the United States of America, success in virtually every area of our society is attributed to hard work or intelligence.
+In a meritocracy such as is claimed in the United States of America, success in virtually every area of our society is attributed to hard work or intelligence.
 People who have been born with certain gifts, willingly take credit for their gift.
 People who inherit large sums of money are frequently viewed as successes based purely on their wealth.
 Meanwhile many people who have fled the unimaginable violence and hopelessness of their homeland, are considered criminals and outlaws.

 One plausible reason for this condition is that well-intentioned people fail to recognize their privileges.
 Recognizing our privileges requires self-awareness, humility, and a willingness to admit that much of what we have accomplished, or that with which we have been blessed, is not entirely of our own doing.
 While I do not claim to have mastered this process, I have tried very hard to be grateful for the blessings I have enjoyed and acknowledge that they are largely a product of opportunities or privilege of which I had little or no control.
 I understand that this attitude is not preferred as a political strategy and might make it difficult to win a political contest.
 Nonetheless, I am sure that it has made me more grateful and hopefully more useful.